mmondics/aiops-z/README.md

     ![erroneous-story](images/erroneous-story.png)

     The erroneous calls error is the same issue that you looked it back in the [Instana section](#using-instana-to-identify-an-issue).
-Now we can see Instana and CP4AIOps integrating well together - Instana observability identified the error and its root cause, and CP4AIOps has generated an incident that can be used to remediate the problem in an automated way.
+Now you can see Instana and CP4AIOps integrating well together - Instana observability identified the error and its root cause, and CP4AIOps has generated an incident that can be used to remediate the problem in an automated way.

     The incident contains many pieces of information that can be used to more quickly remediate issues.